aritraroy/Flashbar/README.md

 ```

 ## Event Listeners
-You can listen to several events like when the flashbar is showing, or dismissing.
-You can also listen to progress updates when the flashbar is being shown or dismissed to perform your own animations if needed.
+You can listen to events like when the flashbar is showing, or dismissing.
+You can also listen to progress updates when the flashbar is being shown or dismissed to perform animations on other views if needed.

 You can also listen to tap events inside or outside the bar.

 ### Show
-You can listen to events like `onShowing`, `onShowProgress` and `onShown`.
+You can listen to events on `OnBarShowListener` like `onShowing`, `onShowProgress` and `onShown`.
 The progress ranges from from 0.0 to 1.0.
 But in some special cases (like with bounce interpolator) it can go below 0.0 or above 1.0.

 ```kotlin
 Flashbar.Builder(this)